10 Reasons Why Top Salespeople Leave

 2. Constantly Changing Quota Assignments

-Many sales leaders are so focused on increasing revenue or “optimizing quotas” that they forget to focus on the sales rep.
+Many sales leaders are so focused on increasing revenue or "optimizing quotas" that they forget to focus on the sales rep's experience.

-If you’re constantly increasing the quota, sales reps will feel that they are being overworked and leave.
+If you're constantly increasing quotas, sales reps will feel that they are being overworked and leave.
 Instead, try to give them reasonable but challenging sales goals to hit every month.

 3. Unfair Territory Assignments

-It’s important to create balance in sales territories.
-If one region is far more profitable and easier to sell into, reps on the outside will feel they’re getting the short end of the stick.
+It's important to create balance in sales territories.
+If one region is far more profitable and easier to sell into, other reps will feel they’re getting the short end of the stick.

 You can’t create the perfect balance.
 If you insist on maintaining territories with vastly different demand and earning potential, consider lowering quota and increasing commission rates in harder areas.
 It may eat into your margins, but you’ll be able to retain your top sales talent.